 Residents can put their leaves into yard debris carts for curbside pickup.

-Clark County also operates a leaf coupon program with the City of Vancouver that provides free disposal at several drop-off locations, from October 1 through December 31.
+Clark County also operates a leaf coupon program with the city of Vancouver that provides free disposal at several drop-off locations, from Oct.
+1 through Dec.
+31.